jowitawalczuk/barcode-generator/README.md

 curl -L -o core-3.5.3.jar https://repo1.maven.org/maven2/com/google/zxing/core/3.5.3/core-3.5.3.jar

 curl -L -o javase-3.5.3.jar https://repo1.maven.org/maven2/com/google/zxing/javase/3.5.3/javase-3.5.3.jar

+and than compile the program with listed dependencies:

+javac -cp ".;lib/*" <ProgramName>.java
 </pre>

-and than compile the program with listed dependencies 'javac -cp ".;lib/*" <ProgramName>.java'
+You can download it from [_mvn repository_](https://mvnrepository.com/).

+If you are using IntelliJ IDEA IDE adding those into your project takes place as follows:
+-> File -> Project Structure... -> Modules -> Dependencies -> + -> JARs and Directiories -> ...

 ## Functionality
 The parent functionality comes down to:

--generating single barcode image for given data as command-line argument -running unit test on main class
+- generating single barcode image for given data as command-line argument
+- running unit test on main class

-* Note: this program does not have GUI, and comes down only to functionality.
+Note: this program does not have GUI, and comes down only to functionality.

 ## Folder Structure